carlosjhr64/gtk2checkboxes/README.md

 * Toolbar "Edit" button opens the tasks markdown file with `gedit` by default
 * Configuration file: `~/.config/gtk3app/gtk2checkboxes/config-*.rbon`

 You can change your editor from `gedit` to something else in the configuration file.
+The process should not detach(go to background).
+For example, I edited my `Editor:` key from:

+    Editor: "gedit $cachefile",

+to:

+    Editor: "foot -W 80x13 nvim $cachefile 2>/dev/null",

+Note that the tasks cache file is markdown.
+Any line that matches `/^- \[x| \] /` is considered to be a check box and should be followed by an item to be checked off.
+All other lines are ignored by the application.

 ## LICENSE